gregwchase/nih-chest-xray/README.md

-# Chest X-Ray Deep Net
+# X-Net: Classifying Chest X-Rays Using Deep Learning

 ## Background
 In October 2017, the National Institute of Health open sourced 100,000 images of chest